 - About 2.5 hours south of San Juan and about 40 minutes south of Mayagüez.

-- Is the only bioluminescent bay Puerto Rico tour that allows you to actually swim in the water.
+- La Parguera is the only Puerto Rico bio bay tour that actually allows you to go swimming in the bioluminescent bay.

 Why I Chose the Bioluminescent Bay Puerto Rico Tour in La Parguera

 Truth be told, I chose La Parguera as my bioluminescent bay Puerto Rico tour of choice because Vieques was still closed to tourists due to COVID.
 After not being able to see the brightest bay, I decided I wanted to do the coolest experience.
 If you know me, you know I love unique travel experiences.
-So, knowing this, I knew that the right choice was swimming in a bay.
+So, knowing this, I knew that the right choice was to swim in a bioluminescent bay while in Puerto Rico.
 And boy, was I RIGHT.

-What to Expect on the Bioluminescent Bay Puerto Rico Tour in La Parguera
+What to Expect on the Bioluminescent Bay Swimming Tour in La Parguera, Puerto Rico

 I chose this Sunset and Bio Bay Tour through the family-owned and operated company Hook’d on Adventure Parguera.
 We had the absolute best time – the daughter was our captain and we were provided plenty of drinks for the trip.
 The tour included a nice boat ride out to an island to watch the sun go down and then once it got dark, a long stop in the bay.